-In the context of physical and gaming activities significance on sensational - motional growth, few studies have been done.
+In the context of physical and gaming activities significance, few studies have been done.
 However, some of these studies are as following.

-Yousefi (2003 [21]) in an investigation found that school games have a positive effect on sensational - motional skills of third class of primary students especially on balance, rapidity, consistency and precision [21].
-Kurdi (2000 [6]) found that current games of south part of Tehran for 9 - 10 years old children provide an appropriate context for acquiring sensational - motional abilities especially rapidity, agility and balance [6].
-Study conducted by Salman (1992 [16]) showed that physical activities have critical role in accelerating mental development of 3-9 years old children [16].
-In addition other selected physical activities had shown that these activities have a positive effect on sensational - motional abilities in the context of rapidity development of preschool and primary school children [7, 19].
-In addition, balance defined as a process of body retention around base level (Gambetta, Gray)[15], is most important athletic ability that involve in different sport activities.
-(Kraemer et al, 2001).
-It should be mentioned that vigor and muscle power are the most important prerequisites that are necessary for optimal doing routine tasks, job operations and especially athletic activities [1, 21], Acquiring more power decreases risk of probable damages.
-Yes is argue that most athletes need power and speed, although Waton believe that the role of power and rapidity is depend on the kind of sport and gaming position [21].
-Evidences show that regular involvement in resistance exercising with plyometric plan increases power and vigor of athletes [11].
-The purpose of this study was investigating the effect of six weeks exercise (12 sessions) of Tanavarz (rope dancing) national plan on sensational - motional abilities of agility class's male students of Piranshahr's primary schools.
+Yousefi (2003) in an investigation found that school games have a positive effect on sensational - motional skills of third class of primary students especially on balance, rapidity, consistency and precision [7].
+Kurdi (2000) found that current games of south part of Tehran for 9 - 10 years old children provide an appropriate context for acquiring sensational - motional abilities especially rapidity, agility and balance [8].
+Study conducted by Salman (1992) showed that physical activities have critical role in accelerating mental development of 3-9 years old children [9].
+In addition other selected physical activities had shown that these activities have a positive effect on sensational - motional abilities in the context of rapidity development of kindergarten and primary school children [10, 11].
+In addition, balance defined as a process of body retention around base level (Gambetta, Gray) [12], is most important athletic ability that involve in different sport activities [13].
+Generally, balance is divided into two categories: static and dynamic [14].
+It should be mentioned that vigor and muscle power are the most important prerequisites that are necessary for optimal doing routine tasks, job operations and especially athletic activities [15, 16 and 17].
+Acquiring more power decreases risk of probable damages.
+Yesis argue that most athletes need power and speed, although Waton believe that the role of power and rapidity is depend on the kind of sport and gaming position [18].
+Evidences show that regular involvement in resistance exercising with plyometric plan increases power and vigor of athletes [19, 20].

+The purpose of this study was investigating the effect of six weeks exercise (12 sessions) of Tanavarz (rope dancing) national plan on sensational - motional abilities of static- dynamic balance of fourth class's students of Piranshahr's primary schools.
 According to mentioned description, following question will be arising from this study: